neondatabase/website/content/docs/connect/connect-intro.md

 <a href="/docs/connect/connection-errors" description="Learn how to resolve commonly-encountered connection errors" icon="audio-jack">Connection errors</a>

-<a href="/docs/connect/connection-latency" description="Learn about strategies to manage connection latencies and timeouts" icon="audio-jack">Connect latency and timeouts</a>
+<a href="/docs/connect/connection-latency" description="Learn about strategies for managing connection latencies and timeouts" icon="audio-jack">Connect latency and timeouts</a>

 </DetailIconCards>